Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 In order to build on this wealth of data, the Caris Precision Oncology Alliance (POA) was created, enabling physicians and researchers to optimize clinical care for cancer patients through scientific collaboration.
 POA members include over 59 leading cancer centers and universities from across the US, Europe, and Asia.

-Dr. Negrón Abril closed by discussing the POA’s Healthcare Disparities Council, which was recently established to guide and drive high impact research studies focused on minority populations.
-To expand precision medicine’s reach, Dr. Negrón Abril stressed, equal access to comprehensive molecular profiling must be ensured, as well as the diversity of patient cohorts in both biomedical research and clinical trials.
-All stakeholders must continue working together to address the challenges of disparity in cancer treatment, ultimately achieving health equity across all populations.
+Dr. Negrón Abril closed by discussing POA’s newest healthcare council, which was recently established to guide and drive high impact research studies.
+To expand precision medicine’s reach, Dr. Negrón Abril stressed the need for access to comprehensive molecular profiling, as well as participation in both biomedical research and clinical trials that reflects the US population.
+All stakeholders must continue working together to address the challenges in cancer treatment, ultimately achieving health improvement across all populations.

-How BMS is Addressing the Need for Greater Diversity in Clinical Trials
+How BMS is Addressing the Need for Clinical Trial Participation

-Lorena Kuri is Head of Diversity Strategy for Research and Development at Bristol-Myers Squibb (BMS).
-She began by discussing the need for diversity in clinical trials.
+Lorena Kuri is from Bristol-Myers Squibb (BMS).
+She began by discussing the need for clinical trial participation that reflects the US population.
 In the US, four out of ten people are non-White, but only one out of ten clinical trial participants are non-White.
-Bristol-Myers Squibb is addressing this inequity through the Diversity in Clinical Trials Program.
+Bristol-Myers Squibb is addressing this in its Clinical Trials Program.

 Lorena Kuri